samantha-navarro/50projects/README.md

 # 50projects
-Building from scratch with HTML, CSS, and JavaScript.
+Building from scratch with HTML, CSS, and JavaScript

 Credit and inspiration: Brad Traversy